microsoft/Open-Maps/README.md

     * [Missing Street Names in Western Austalia](https://github.com/Microsoft/Open-Maps/issues/1)
     * [Invalid Turn Restrictions](https://github.com/Microsoft/Open-Maps/issues/2)

+Microsoft is not making bulk edits or algorithmic imports in to OSM anywhere.
+We are a small team working to improve the map.

 For more information reach out the project leads [Jubal Harpster](http://www.openstreetmap.org/user/jharpster) and [Alexandra Kazakova](http://www.openstreetmap.org/user/alexkaz)